Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese: Introduction

 \section{Introduction}

-Classical Chinese has a long history in Japan.
-Although the exact time when classical Chinese was introduced into Japan is still unclear, the appearance of classical Chinese in Japan dates back to the 8\textsuperscript{th} century A.D.
-The oldest two classical Japanese books, \textit{Kojiki} and \textit{Nihon Shoki}, are entirely written in classical Chinese.
-In Japan, classical Chinese is called \textit{Kanbun}.
-During the acceptance of \textit{Kanbun}, Japanese people invented an annotation and reading system, called \textit{Kundoku}, by which they translated classical Chinese into Japanese.
-Even today, this annotation system still plays a role in education and humanities research.
+Classical Chinese (5\textsuperscript{th} century B.C.E. to 19\textsuperscript{th} century A.D.) has a long history in Japan.
+Although the exact timing of classical Chinese's introduction to Japan remains unclear, the presence of classical Chinese in Japan dates back to at least the 8\textsuperscript{th} century A.D.
+The two oldest classical Japanese books, \textit{Kojiki} and \textit{Nihon Shoki}, are written entirely in classical Chinese.
+In Japan, classical Chinese is referred to as \textit{Kanbun}.
+During the adoption of \textit{Kanbun}, Japanese people developed an annotation and reading system, called \textit{Kundoku}, by which they translated classical Chinese into Japanese.
+Today, this annotation system continues to play a role in education and humanities research.
+Understanding this annotation system helps us to build educational software to assist Japanese education.
+It can also benefit the digital humanities research of East Asian history and literature.

-In the \textit{Kundoku} translation system, annotations are added around each Chinese character using three types of marks: \textbf{Kutōten}, \textbf{Kaeriten} and \textbf{Okurigana}, as illustrated in Figure \ref{fig1}.
-These marks respectively indicate sentence punctuation, reading order and grammatical or inflectional information, guiding readers in converting Classical Chinese text into coherent Japanese sentences.
+In the \textit{Kundoku} translation system, annotations are placed around each Chinese character using three types of marks: \textbf{Kutōten}, \textbf{Kaeriten}, and \textbf{Okurigana}, as illustrated in Figure~\ref{fig1}.
+These marks respectively indicate sentence punctuation, reading order, and grammatical/inflectional information, guiding readers to convert Classical Chinese text into coherent Japanese sentences.

 \begin{CJK}{UTF8}{ipxm}

 \end{CJK}